David Struch: Coaching career

 Struch began his coaching career in 2006, when he signed as an assistant coach for the Saskatoon Blades, a position he remained in until 2013 when was named Head Coach of the team, replacing Lorne Molleken.
 The team would struggle however, finishing the season with only 16 wins.
-As a result Struch's contract was not extended.
+As a result, Struch's contract was not extended.

 In the off-season, Struch signed with the Regina Pats as an assistant coach, in May 2015 his role grew, also taking on the duties of Assistant General Manager, under Head Coach and GM John Paddock.
 In June 2018, the Pats promoted Struch to Head Coach after Paddock chose to focus solely on his GM duties.
-Under this guidance the Pats have performed admirably, however, the team hasn't been able to make it to the play-offs.
+Under this guidance the Pats have performed admirably, however, the team hasn't been able to make it to the playoffs.

 In addition to his duties with the Pats, Struch is also involved with the Canadian national junior teams, having served as an Assistant Coach for Team Canada during the 2016 World U-17 Hockey Challenge.
 The following year he was named Head Coach of the same team.
 In 2019 he was part of the Team Canada coaching team at the IIHF World U18 Championship.

 Struch was relieved of his duties as the head coach of the Pats on November 18, 2021.